Rental agreement with a guarantor

 1. Read the guarantor information sheet

-Before making a decision, we kindly ask you to read the Guarantor Information Sheet to understand the obligations and risks of being a guarantor!
+Before making a decision, the guarantor should read the Guarantor Information Sheet to understand the obligations and risks of being a guarantor!

 2. Create a Rendin account

-A Rendin account is needed to connect your profile with the tenant for whom you will act as guarantor.
-To create an account, sign up, choose the landlord role, and fill out your profile with your name, email, phone number, ID code, and address.
+A Rendin account is needed to connect the guarantor's profile with the tenant for whom they will act as guarantor.
+To create an account the guarantor should sign up, choose the landlord role, and fill out their profile with your name, email, phone number, ID code, and address.

 3. Send us an email with your consent

 In the email, please include the tenant’s ID code and their email address so we can make sure we’re connecting the correct accounts.
 Use the same email address you used to create your Rendin account.
-Once that’s done and everything is in order, you will be added as the guarantor.
+Once that’s done and everything is in order, the guarantor will be added.

 Send the e-mail to info@rendin.co